Brink-Software/AksWorkshop/labs/lab4-configuration/LAB.md

 ## 2. Configuring sensitive information using `Secrets`

 Kubernetes also has `Secret` resources that allow you to store sensitive information.
-Kubernetes does treat secrets differently however secrets are stored as unencrypted base64-encoded strings and as such should not be considered secure.
+Kubernetes does treat secrets differently however.
+Secrets are stored as unencrypted base64-encoded strings and as such should not be considered secure.

 You can read more about Secrets [here](https://kubernetes.io/docs/concepts/configuration/secret/#details).